-- An overview of the Bass Synth: Using Bass Synth. - A description of the Bass Synth parameters: Bass Synth parameter overview.
+- An overview of the Bass Synth: Using Poly Synth. - A description of the Bass Synth parameters: Bass Synth Parameters.

 (i) The specific handling and parameters of the Drum Synths are described in this chapter.
-For a general description of the features and characteristics of Plug-ins (including the Bass Synth), please refer to section Plug-in overview.
+For a general description of the features and characteristics of Plug-ins (including the Bass Synth), please refer to section Plug-in Overview.